 Sigma Theta Tau International awards recognize achievements and contributions in nursing.

-Below are the different award categories.
-To see the many individual award options within each category on the STTI site, and to submit nominations, please click on the category name.
+Below are the different award categories and the recent award winners.
+To see the many individual award options within each category on the STTI site, and to submit nominations, please click on the category name at the bottom of this page.
+Scroll down for our awards archive to view previous award winners.

 BSN Student Leadership Award: Breanne Mastromarino, BSN